Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-Submissions are to be made in writing and are to be provided either by email to firstname.lastname@example.org or by post to:
+Submissions on the draft are to be made in writing and are to be provided either by email to firstname.lastname@example.org or by post to:

 Local Government Division